ikaro-beraldo/sleep-stages-classification/README.md

 # Sleep-Wake Cycle Classification Toolbox

-MatLab language toolbox for classification of sleep-wake cycle
+The toolbox was implemented in MATLAB and the graphical interface was developed on MATLAB's App Designer.
+The codes were developed using as input data local field potential recordings from CA1 and electromyographic recordings (EMG) of mice and rats.
+The algorithm separates the recordings in epochs of 10 seconds, extracts the Theta/Delta ratio from the CA1, and computes the RMS from the EMG recording.
+Both elements are inputs to a trained Gaussian Mixture Model algorithm, which computes the posterior probability of each epoch regarding each one of the three possible clusters.
+Later, the algorithm uses the visual inspection executed by the user to select the best posterior probability threshold for each state.

 # Installation

+## Prerequisites and basic information

+Our software was implemented on MATLAB 2020b on Windows 10.
+Consequently, the execution of some of the routines may present errors when running in MATLAB later versions or on different operational systems.

+Necessary MATLAB Packages:
+- MATLAB 9.9
+- Signal Processing Toolbox 8.5
+- Statistics and Machine Learning Toolbox 12.0
+- Curve Fitting Toolbox 3.5.12

+It is possible to download them separately on https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html

+## Installation itself

 1 - Download all the files from the master branch;

-2 - Add all scripts, functions and variable files on MATLAB's 'Search Path' (More details: https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html);
+2 - Add all scripts, functions, and variable files on MATLAB's 'Search Path' (More details: https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html);

 # Usage

-For a complete a tutorial, check the file **Sleep-Wake Cycle Classification Toolbox Tutorial.pdf**
+For a complete tutorial, check the file **Sleep-Wake Cycle Classification Toolbox Tutorial.pdf**

 Run the following command on MATLAB's command window:
 `RMS_pwelch_integrate`